THE ASSOCIATION OF CHARTERED ACCOUNTANTS- ACCA.

 World Class Reputation.

-As a fast-growing global professional accountancy body with over 100 years of experience ACCA has built a reputation for excellence that is recognised by employers around the world.
+As a fast-growing global professional accountancy body with over 100 years of experience ACCA has built a reputation for excellence that is recognized by employers around the world.

 The ACCA Qualification gives you the opportunity of working in many sectors from public practice, public sector, financial services to the corporate sector – offering a broad range of complex and interesting roles.